sc-ventures/cloudbreak-documentation/docs/autoscaling.md

 Time-based alerts are based on cron expressions, allowing alerts to be triggered based on time.

-To create a new time-based alert in the Cloudbreak UI:
+To create a new time-based alert in the Cloudbreak UI, use the following steps.

+**Steps**

 1. Enable auto scaling by clicking **enable**.
 2. Select **time based**.